mfgustavo/glompo/README.rst

 Logging is built into GloMPO and users may optionally configure its logging capability before running the manager in order to track its progress.
-Without this manual configuration the opt_log will not print anywhere!
-This is mainly used to debug the code and track execution through the program but it is helpful to send INFO level messages to the stdout to follow the execution process.
+Without this manual configuration no progress or status message will print at all!
+The logging system can be used to debug the code, but is most helpful in tracking execution through the program by sending INFO level messages and above to stdout.

 The logging provided in this way is distinct from the summary files provided at the end of the GloMPO run which are regulated by the summary_files parameter in